iterative/link-check/README.md

 ### diff: boolean

-When true, uses the output of a git diff between the current working area and origin/master as input, as opposed to the default behavior of reading the filesystem.
+When true, uses the output of a git diff between the current working area and origin/main as input, as opposed to the default behavior of reading the filesystem.
-It effectively means that this mode checks links that would be new to master if the current state of the program were merged, and that this will provide no links when checking out an up-to-date master.
+It effectively means that this mode checks links that would be new to main if the current state of the program were merged, and that this will provide no links when checking out an up-to-date main.

 ### rootURL: string